Udish17/SCOMLinuxDataCollector/README.md

 **Usage:  [OPTIONS]**

  Options:\
-  -o &emsp; `:outputpath &emsp; Specify the location of data collection.
+  -o &emsp; `:outputpath` &emsp; `Specify the location of collection.
 If not specified, it will collect the data in the current working directory.`\
-  -m &emsp; `:scxmaintenanceaccount &emsp;Specify the SCX Maintenance Account.
+  -m &emsp; `:scxmaintenanceaccount` &emsp;`Specify the SCX Maintenance Account.
 This will be used to check the sudo privilege for the account.`\
-  -n &emsp; `:scxmonitoringaccount &emsp;Specify the SCX Monitoring Account.
+  -n &emsp; `:scxmonitoringaccount` &emsp;`Specify the SCX Monitoring Account.
 This will be used to check the sudo privilege for the account.`

 **Example**